Resettlement and humanitarian admission - Ireland

 • Hazaras (UNHCR has advised that Hazaras should be included as members of a religious minority that is particularly at risk from the Taliban).

-Community Sponsorship Programme linked to resettlement programmes.
-In this programme, the Irish Red Cross, the national support organisation, takes on a coordinating role and develops resources in collaboration with 3 partners.
-Government authorities are the administrators of the programmes.
+The community sponsorship programme is linked to resettlement programmes.
+In this programme, The Irish Red Cross is the national support organisation and has a coordinating role and develops resources in collaboration with three partners.
+Government authorities are the administrators of the programme.

 Community Sponsorship Ireland (CSI) was established in 2018 as a complementary integration and resettlement stream to the traditional state-centred model.
 The programme enables a willing population to engage locally by directly supporting a refugee family.
-The Pilot phase concluded in 2019 and the programme has been active since then.
-The programme was externally reviewed in late 2023, with new structures put in place from 1 July 2024.
+The pilot phase concluded in 2019 and the programme has been active since.
+The programme was externally reviewed in late 2023, with new structures put in place on 1 July 2024.

 The sponsor is normally a group of people with different roles.
-The group always have the support of one of the partner organisations, if needed.
+The group has the support of one of the partner organisations, if needed.

-The sponsor group have to create a plan showing that they can deliver all the aspects of the resettlement process.
-The following key factors must be included in the plan and must be ensured before the selected refugee family arrive:
+The sponsor group must create a plan showing that they can deliver all aspects of the resettlement process.
+The following key factors must be included in the plan and must be ensured before the selected refugee family arrives:

-• accessing Social Welfare Payments and eligibility for the Housing Assistance Payment and providing financial support to the family until the Social Welfare payments are in place.
+• access to social welfare payments and eligibility for the housing assistance payment and providing financial support to the family until the social welfare payments are in place;

-Community sponsorship schemes linked to civil society-led humanitarian admission programs are not in place in Ireland
+There are no community sponsorship schemes linked to civil society-led humanitarian admission programmes.

-Arrivals under the IRPP’s Humanitarian Admission Programme, are supported under structures developed under the Community Sponsorship Programme.
+Arrivals under the IRPP’s humanitarian admission programme are supported under the community sponsorship programme.